kkrypt0nn/manuf/README.md

 ## Update

-The list is updated every hour and can be used as you wish.
+The list is updated every six hours and can be used as you wish.

 ## Available Libraries